Map Oxbridge Applications, 58 Buckingham Gate, London, SW1E 6AJ

 START EARLY

 Since no specific subject knowledge is required for the TARA, challenge yourself to begin working through similar past papers and familiarising yourself with critical and quantitative reasoning-style questions as soon as possible.
-Once the official TARA materials are released, work your way through any and all sample materials in order to get a feel for the test itself.
+Work your way through any and all sample materials in order to get a feel for the test itself.

 REFLECTION